 Students transferring in more than 14, but fewer than 28 earned credits, excluding AP, College in High school and CLEP credits, are required to take either CORE 103 or 104, but not both.

 Students transferring in 28 or more earned credits, excluding AP, College in High school and CLEP credits, are exempt from CORE 103 and CORE 104.

 The requirement of CORE 113 is waived for students transferring in 28 or more credits, excluding AP, College in High school and CLEP credits.

-Students who, upon admission, transfer in a composition course from an accredited college or university (including college in high school classes) or who have earned a “4” on the Advanced Placement exam for English Language and Composition or English Literature and Composition, will be eligible to complete a research writing assessment.
-Students who receive a passing grade on the assessment will have the transferred composition course or AP exam grade substituted for WRIT 102 Research Writing .
+Starting in Fall 2011, students entering under the revised program (Ethical Citizenship for the 21st Century) who, upon admission, transfer in a composition course from an accredited college or university (including college in high school classes) or who have earned a “4” on the Advanced Placement exam for English Language and Composition or English Literature and Composition, will be eligible to complete a research writing assessment.
+Students who receive a passing grade on the assessment will have the transferred composition course or AP exam grade substituted for WRIT 102 WRIT 102 Research Writing .
 First-time full-time matriculating students earning a “5” on the Advanced Placement exam for English Language and Composition or English Literature and Composition will receive credit for WRIT 102 Research Writing .